 Overall Build and Quality

-While we aren’t sure what gauge steel was used for the framework of this bench, it seems to be as sturdy as some of the heavy duty benches that we have reviewed recently.
-The front foot is both wide and flat which adds to the stability, while also giving your feet plenty of space during your bench presses.
-The foam padding provides both comfort and firmness, and since you have a handle and wheels, it’s pretty easy to move it around — however it’s not very heavy, maybe around 70 pounds with the leg roller attached, so it’s not hard to pick it up.
+While we aren’t sure what gauge steel was used for the framework of this bench, it seems to be as sturdy as the heavy-duty benches that we have reviewed recently.
+The front foot is both wide and flat, which adds to the stability, while also giving your feet plenty of space during your bench presses.
+The foam padding provides both comfort and firmness, and since there’s a handle and wheels, it’s pretty easy to move it around — however it’s not very heavy, maybe around 70 pounds with the leg roller attached, so it’s not hard to pick it up.

-Since the Force USA MyBench is a highly versatile bench, there’s a good amount of features you’ll find while spending some time with it.
-Since it’s an FID bench, you can position the back pad in six different ways which may lead to more pectoral development.
+Since the Force USA MyBench is a highly versatile bench, there are a good amount of features you’ll find while spending some time with it.
+Since it’s an FID bench, you can position the back pad in six different ways, which may lead to more upper-body development.